BAJA

 Contact us today

 The 8 Day Baja Adventure Tour will be a good mix of on and off pavement riding.
 We will ride groomed, unpaved roads, some scenic paved routes, and more challenging rocky and sandy roads.
-If you are a beginner or intermediate rider and have not taken any formal training on a big adventure bike, we highly suggest taking our training before going on the tour.
-If you have taken our level 1 or 2 training or a training elsewhere, this is the tour for you.
+If you are a beginner rider and have not taken any formal training on a big adventure bike (400 + lbs.), we highly suggest taking our training before going on the tour.
 It is not a requirement that you have taken training from us or anyone else but, it gives us a chance to get to know you a bit and help evaluate your comfort level and skill set for the terrain we will be tackling on this tour.

 Common Tour Questions: